• Bookies

 A blockbuster trade with the Minnesota Vikings works on a lot of levels.
 The Vikings have Kirk Cousins under contract for one more year.
 A Cousins trade with a post-June 1 designation saves tens of millions of dollars of cap space for Minnesota and gives Baltimore a legit QB for 2023.
 The feeling around the NFC North is the Packers are on the brink of releasing their decades-long stranglehold on the division.
 Minnesota is best-positioned to take that top spot for years to come.
 Inking Jackson to a long-term deal would be a sign it's all-in.

 The Detroit Lions have been mentioned as possible suitors.
-Jared Goff would have to be moved, but the team was just one win away from an elusive postseason berth last season and Rodgers' possible departure from Green Bay gives the Lions an incentive to act.
+Jared Goff would have to be moved, but the team was just one win away from an elusive postseason berth last season and Aaron Rodgers' possible departure from Green Bay gives the Lions an incentive to act.

 The Atlanta Falcons benched Marcus Mariota for Desmond Ridder, a move that basically ended their playoff hopes.
 Ridder didn't impress; he was just a rookie, after all.
 Mariota, meanwhile, went home after his benching, all but sealing his fate with the Falcons (he was cut in late February).
 Adding Jackson to a building Falcons team would bring buzz to the region.
 Unlike many teams on this list, the Falcons have the salary cap space to take the plunge without gutting their roster.

-The Field has a few curious options.
+The Field in this market has a few curious options.
 Just one team can afford to bring Jackson in without making roster cuts or trading away a key contract or two to make it under the cap.
 That's the Chicago Bears, whose offseason so far looks more like they're building around QB Justin Fields rather than looking for other options.

 About the Author